ftdot/EasyTl/README.md

 python easytl.py
 ```

-For first run, the userbot will ask you for the credetinals (Number and code).
+For first run, the userbot will ask you for the credentials (Number and code).
 This is required to authorize the userbot

 ## Why you shouldn't use the userbot now?
 At the moment it is unstable and not have full documentation and functional, that required for normal work with this project.

-You can see my plugins for EasyTl there: https://github.com/ftdot/easytl-plugins/
+You can see my plugins for EasyTl [there](https://github.com/ftdot/easytl-content/plugins/)

 ## What is planning in this project?
 * Easy PluginAPI (already do, but it unstable)